-To edit a rule for remote access, click the relevant link.
-On the opened page, change the needed parameters and click the Change button.
+To edit a rule for remote access, select a needed field in the relevant line of the table, change its value, and click the Save button.

-To remove a rule for remote access, click the relevant link.
-On the opened page, click the Delete button.
+To remove a rule for remote access, select the checkbox located to the left of the relevant line in the table and click the Save button.